lucl310/CppPractice/README.md

 While loops fuunction the same as in JS or Python and have similar syntax - while (try<=3){~~~~ try++;};
 For loops also have similar syntax - for(int i=0; i<10;i++){ ~~~~~~~ };

+ERROR MESSAGES

+Compile time errors - errors found by the code compiler Syntax errors - errors due to false syntax
+  Type errors - errors where there is a mismatch between types declared Link time errors - errors found by the linker when trying to combine files for execution Using unidentified functions or mistyping functions Run time errors - errors found by checks while running a program Trying to divide by 0 or open a non existent file Logic errors - errors manually found by the programmer while looking for the cause of erroneous results Stupid mistakes

+VECTORS

+Vectors are a sequence of elements that you can access by an index, similar to JS arrays Vectors can only use one datatype and the datatype cannot be changed post declaration

+In order to use vectors, you must add the library with #include <vector>

+Vector syntax is as follows - std::vector <type> name = {~~~};
+Data is stored between curly brackets

+Vecotrs can be presized, allowing you to determine the amount of data within them - std::vector <type> name (presized #s)

+In indexing and output, JS arrays and cpp vectors are the same - vectorname[index#]

+Vectors can be measured using the .size() command

+You can add or remove elements from vectors - i.e. vector named words words.push_back("hey") adds the element "hey" to the end of the vector named words if it is a string vector words.pop_back() will remove the last element from the vector words (.pop_back() has no return value) Elements must be added using seperate declarations of .push_back(), not all at once